romania sights and destinations for day trips in transylvania attractions sibiu

-The - in English - Sibiu Sorroundings represent one of the areas of Romania richest in tradition, even though foreign vacationers are often unaware of its attractions.
+The Marginimea represents one of the richest Romanian area in traditions, even though foreign visitors are often unaware of its attractions.
 It is situated at the foot of the Cindrel Mountains, south-west of Sibiu, and the remains of a Dacian fortress bear witness to a turbulent history.
 The Dacians inhabited Transylvania long before the invasion of Roman legions in the second century, and they are said to be associated with the Celts.
-Read below for more historic facts.
+Read below more on that topic.

 The view of the Transylvanian plain is unique here.
 In good weather you can see all the way to Sibiu, and the mountain range of the Muntii Fagaras behind it.

 The mountain village of Sibiel offers another ascent into the Cindrel mountain range.
-Walking alongside a wild stream, you arrive at a secluded monastery in the middle of the forest and head further uphill into the mountain meadows to pass an occasional shepherd.
-Sibiel is home to the largest iconic museum in Romania with reverse glass painting.
+Walking alongside a wild stream, you arrive at a secluded monastery in the middle of the forest and if you head further uphill into the mountain meadows you'll meet an occasional shepherd.
+Sibiel is the home of the largest iconic museum in Romania with reverse glass painting.